Recognizing the Symptoms of Worsening Heart Valve Disease

 Know the symptoms, watch for clues: Jeannie's slow change

-- Jeannie says she hasn’t really seen any sudden changes in her energy level, but when her daughter suggested Jeannie try the neighborhood walking group, Jeannie realized that it had been quite time since she had had the energy or stamina to walk for exercise.
+Jeannie says she hasn’t really seen any sudden changes in her energy level, but when her daughter suggested Jeannie try the neighborhood walking group, Jeannie realized that it had been quite time since she has had the energy or stamina to

 Would you notice the need for a heart valve check-up?